 We all know the value and reliability of the brand Kimber.
 With that being said, we also know the price associated with that brand.
-With the Kimber Super Carry Ultra HD being one of the MOST expensive weapons on our list, it didn't make the top.
-After all, we are going for best value as well—which means we want to pay lower prices.
+With the Kimber Super Carry Ultra HD being one of the most expensive weapons on our list, it didn't make the top.
+After all, we are going for the best value as well—which means we want to pay lower prices.
 However, the performance of the Super Carry Ultra HD is just too pristine to ignore.

 You have all of the wonderful features of a 1911 all rolled into a compact pistol that you can use for concealed carry.
-The weapon isn't the thinnest, or the lightest.
-However, it shoots as smoothly and cleanly each and every trigger pull.
+The weapon isn't the thinnest or the lightest.
+However, it shoots as smoothly and cleanly as each and every trigger pull.
 With the dovetail grip safety, the weapon nestles right into your hand—just like your classic 1911.
-However, throw in an amazing 4 to 5 pound match grade trigger, and you'll find yourself enjoying the ease of firing the weapon as much as your ability to put rounds down range rapidly and accurately.
+However, throw in an amazing 4 to 5-pound match grade trigger, and you'll find yourself enjoying the ease of firing the weapon as much as your ability to put rounds down range rapidly and accurately.

 4. Ruger SR45